 Every Flag Day, Mount Rushmore hosts the Naturalization Ceremony.
 My duty during the ceremony was to let the vehicles into the amphitheater where the ceremony was being held.
 Usually the driveway behind the amphitheater is gated off but the presenters needed direct access.
 Unfortunately I was unable to see much of the ceremony, but there were many smiling and happy faces around the park.
 It is amazing to see such pride and joy of these people becoming citizens and helps you realize what a great country we live in.
 It is something that many of us take for granted and having this little reminder can make all the difference.

-Another amazing view from
+Another amazing view from my back country patrol. |

 I ended my week with my first solo back country patrol.
 My supervisor allowed me to go hike on my own and wanted me to get a better feel of the wooded part of the park.
 This really gave me the opportunity to truly be on my own for a few hours and get a little more confidence navigating my way.
 Every day here my experiences are different and I love the versatility Mount Rushmore has to offer.
 There is still so much to see and learn and I’m doing my best to soak it all in!